jamiegood/imgur-client/Readme.md

 * Basic responsive design via bootstrap
 * SCSS for CSS, gulp converts SCSS to combined CSS file

+## Prerequisites

+You have node installed at v4.2.1+ (it might work at lower versions, we just haven't tested) and npm at v2.0.0+.

 ## Install

 First install the gulp-cli tool